AnnaMTZ/rose_watering_app/README.md

 At this point of time the app only fetches the current data and prints the message depending on the current weather.
 No styling is applied.

-The app is planned to be finished by the end of February 2021.